-8-hydroxydeoxyguanosine (8OHdG) is a modified base which can occur in the DNA as a result of an attack by hydroxyl radicals which are formed has either intermediates or products during the process of oxidative stress or aerobic metabolism.
+8-hydroxy-2-deoxyguanosine (8-OHdG) is a modified base in the DNA as a result of an attack by hydroxyl radicals.
+These are formed has either intermediates or products during the process of oxidative stress or aerobic metabolism.
 There are many publications which support the involvement of free radical reactions in the DNA damage process of many biomolecules which can ultimately lead to many diseases in humans for example cancer, diabetes, neurodegenerative conditions (Alzheimer’s disease), rheumatoid arthritis, atherosclerosis, inflammation, cerebral and heart ischemia-reperfusion injury.

-The minimum sensitivity detection limit of 8-hydroxydeoxyguanosine (8OHdG) using this human 8OHdG saliva ELISA kit was approximately 0.5 ng/ml.
-The dynamic assay range for this kit is 0.5 – 20.0 ng/ml.
+The minimum sensitivity detection limit of human 8-hydroxy-2-deoxyguanosine (8-OHdG) using current 8-OHdG ELISA kit was approximately 0.5 ng/ml.
+The dynamic assay range for this kit is 0.5 – 200.0 ng/ml.

 - Determination of 8-hydroxydeoxyguanosine in human cells under oxygen-free conditions.
 Carcinogenesis.
 (1996) 17 (4): 787-91.
 Nakajima M., et al.